MicrosoftDocs/powerbi-docs/articles/powerbi-admin-premium-manage.md

 ![Change Power BI Premium capacity size](media/powerbi-admin-premium-manage/change-capacity-size.png)

 The **Change capacity size** screen lets you upgrade or downgrade your capacity size if you have the available resources.
+Administrators are free to create, resize and delete nodes, so long as they have the requisite number of v-cores.

 P SKUs cannot be down graded to EM SKUs.
 You can hover over disabled options which provide an explanation.